CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

   If you are not a member of any additional group, you will see only **Everybody** and **Only me** (default) options

 Current object access rules are visible in ``Shares`` box.
 Entries with the same identifier as currently watched object are originating from the upload of that object.
-Others are inherited from the parents
+Others are marked with gray background and they are inherited from the parent objects.

 .. image:: ../_static/shares.png
    :target: ../_static/shares.png